-If you’re wondering how to build a kids chair, here is a step-by-step tutorial for a simple DIY Kids Chair.
-A friend of ours made this chair and took step-by-step photos so that we could share this project with you.
+If you’re wondering how to make a chair, here is a step-by-step tutorial for a simple DIY Kids Chair.
+A friend of ours made this child’s chair and took step-by-step photos so that we could share this project with you.

 - 1 – 1x3x6 wood